metoppv/improver/doc/source/metadata/Introduction.rst

 Another dimension that will also be seen is:

 percentile
-    Number of percentile levels in the files holding precentile values rather then probabilities
+    Number of percentiles in files holding percentile values rather then probabilities